Jour de neige: Chart performances

-In France, "Jour de neige" was successful, debuting straight to number 12 on the chart edition of 26 November 1988, and entered the top ten two weeks later, stayed there for 14 consecutive weeks, peaking at number two for non consecutive two weeks, being first blocked by but did not manage to dislodge Mylène Farmer's "Pourvu qu'elles soient douces", then David Hallyday's "High", which topped the chart then.
+In France, "Jour de neige" was successful, debuting straight to number 12 on the chart edition of 26 November 1988, and entered the top ten two weeks later, stayed there for 14 consecutive weeks, peaking at number two for two non-consecutive weeks, first behind Mylène Farmer's chart topper "Pourvu qu'elles soient douces", and then David Hallyday's "High".
 It fell off the top 50 after 20 weeks, which was then Elsa's shortest single chart run in France.
 Therefore, Elsa's first four singles reached number one or number two on the chart.
 In 1989, the single achieved Gold disc status by the Syndicat National de l'Édition Phonographique.
 On the European Hot 100 Singles, it debuted at number 45 on 10 December 1988 and reached a peak of number nine on 28 January 1988.
 It peaked at number 32 on the European Airplay Top 50 where it charted for five weeks.